shugyodev/shugyo.dev/_posts/2025-10-04-0002-the-things-they-told-you.markdown

 and you have a basic good taste for code design and style.
 All that within the first few seconds.

 **⚡ Your Turn:**
-Try turning a few problem statements into function signatures, and summarise what you did in plain english.
+Try turning a few problem statements into function signatures (at least 2-3 per difficulty), and summarise what you did in plain english.
 I recommend going on [LeetCode](https://leetcode.com), and repeat:
 - Read the problem statements on the left (do not glance at the right)
 - Come up with a clean function signature